Globalizations for partial (co)actions on coalgebras: Partial coaction on coalgebras

+Thus, for a finite dimensional Hopf algebra $H$, we can induce a coaction of $H$ on a coalgebra $C$ from a given action of $H^{\ast}$ on $C$.

 In \cite{AB1}, there is a similar construction for (right) partial $H$-comodule algebras and (left) partial $H^\ast$-module algebras.
-Thus, in the finite dimensional case, we have that these four partial structures are close related, in the following sense:
+Hence we have that these four partial structures are close related, in the following sense:

 \begin{teo} Let $C$ be a coalgebra and suppose that the Hopf algebra $H$ is finite dimensional.
-Then the following statements are equivalent: \begin{enumerate}\Not{} \item $C$ is a left partial $H$-comodule coalgebra; \item $C^\ast$ is a right partial $H$-comodule algebra; \item $C$ is a right partial $H^\ast$-module coalgebra; \item $C^\ast$ is a left partial $H^\ast$-module algebra. \end{enumerate} where the relations between the correspondent actions and coactions are given in the following way, for any $c\in C,\ \alpha\in C^\ast$ and $f\in H^\ast$:
+Then the following statements are equivalent: \begin{enumerate}\Not{} \item $C$ is a left partial $H$-comodule coalgebra; \item $C^\ast$ is a right partial $H$-comodule algebra; \item $C$ is a right partial $H^\ast$-module coalgebra; \item $C^\ast$ is a left partial $H^\ast$-module algebra. \end{enumerate} The relations between the correspondent actions and coactions are given in the following way, for any $c\in C,\ \alpha\in C^\ast$ and $f\in H^\ast$:

-where $\lambda'\colon c \mapsto c\Up \otimes c\Zp$ and $\rho'\colon\alpha \mapsto \alpha^{+\overline{0}} \otimes \alpha^{+\overline{1}}$ are the partial coactions on $C$ and $C^\ast$, respectively. \end{teo}
+where $\lambda'\colon c \mapsto c\Up \otimes c\Zp$ and $\rho'\colon\alpha \mapsto \alpha^{\overline{0}} \otimes \alpha^{+\overline{1}}$ are the partial coactions on $C$ and $C^\ast$, respectively. \end{teo}

-After \autoref{p(co)m(co)a-equiv}, we can extend the Diagram~\eqref{diag-pcc->mpc+pma} to the following commutative diagram, under the hypothesis that the Hopf algebra is finite dimensional:
+Using Theorem \ref{p(co)m(co)a-equiv}, we can extend the Diagram~\eqref{diag-pcc->mpc+pma} to the following commutative diagram, under the hypothesis that the Hopf algebra is finite dimensional:

-Now, we discuss about the existence of a globalization for a partial comodule coalgebra as done in \autoref{c2} for partial module coalgebras.
-This is the subject in the sequel.